GeneFeng/CircView/README.md

 >
 > **2.2.
 Advanced Feature: MRE and RBP sites Visualization on CircRNAs**
-> 2.2.1	MySQL need to be installed, see 7 HOW TO INSTALL MYSQL
+> 2.2.1	MySQL Server need to be installed, see 7 HOW TO INSTALL MYSQL SERVER
 > 2.2.2	Restart CircView.jar
 > 2.2.3	Download and decompress MRE data from http://gb.whu.edu.cn/CircView/testdata/mre_human.tar.gz
 > 2.2.4	Click “MRE”->”Load Data” to load MRE file.